SundayWindy/FlaskRestful/README.md

 ```
 * You may add a **message** property to each class.
-* We want to raise exception in our code,a exception handler function is need:
+* We want to raise exception in our code, a **unified exception handler function** is needed:

 ```py
 def handle_exception(e) -> Tuple[Dict[str, Union[Union[int, str, list], Any]], Union[int, Any]]: